yegor256/blog/_drafts/reflection.md

 }
 {% endhighlight %}

-I'm sure everybody would agree that this is reflection, but I believe it is: we check the structure of the class in runtime and then make a call to the method `size()` which doesn't exist in the `items`.
+I'm not sure everybody would agree that this is reflection, but I believe it is: we check the structure of the class in runtime and then make a call to the method `size()` which doesn't exist in the `items`.
 It only shows up when we, again in runtime, make a shortcut to it in the bytecode.